spilliams/imago/README.md

 #imago

-jQuery plugin for creating image callouts and tooltips
+jQuery plugin for creating image callouts and tooltips.
+Note that this plugin is currently unimplemented.
+The documentation below currently serves as a roadmap.

 ##About